taohidkhan22/CDP/README.md

-# CDP first task to create multiple responsive pages
+# CDP first task to create multiple responsive pages(Resume)
 #Using raw HTML and CSS